Fire Emblem: Mystery of the Emblem: Reception

 While no exact figure is available, Mystery of the Emblem stood as the best first-week debut for the series until the Nintendo 3DS title Fire Emblem Awakening in 2012.
 As of 2002, Mystery of the Emblem had sold 776,338 units.
 This made Mystery of the Emblem the best-selling title in the Fire Emblem series to that date.

 Famitsu was generally positive about Mystery of the Emblem, citing both its overall quality and the improvements made to the gameplay and presentation of content from Shadow Dragon and the Blade of Light.
 Mike Moehnke of RPGamer felt that the story was "fine without being great", especially as it was a partial remake of the first game.
 While he enjoyed the gameplay, he noted that it felt like a precursor to the more refined and expanded mechanics of later titles in the series, despite praising the dismounting mechanic.
 The graphics he found unimpressive for the platform, while he found the audio a mixed effect with a lack of tunes in the first half and more variety and strength for the second half.
 He finished that the game was worth seeking out for series and genre fans, but that the language barrier and advances of subsequent Fire Emblem titles made it less appealing.

 Nintendo Life's Gonçalo Lopes praised the general narrative, technical improvements and overall gameplay.
 He generally called it one of the best entries for the system and the series as a whole.
 In a retrospective on the game for its 20th anniversary, Dengeki Online called it both one of the best entries in the series, the genre and the system.
 Destructoid later ranked Mystery of the Emblem among the five best titles in the Fire Emblem series.

 Legacy

 Anime

-Mystery of the Emblem was adapted into an original video animation (OVA): two episodes were released in 1996, but no further episodes have been produced following poor sales, leaving the OVA series unfinished.
+Mystery of the Emblem was adapted into an original video animation (OVA): two episodes were produced by KSS and released in 1996, but no further episodes have been produced following poor sales, leaving the OVA series unfinished.
 Marth's Japanese voice actor, Hikaru Midorikawa, would go on to voice the character in subsequent appearances in spin-off and crossover media.
-These episodes were dubbed into English and released in North America in 1997, six years before Fire Emblem: Rekka no Ken was localized.
-The localization was supervised by A.D.
-Vision.
+These episodes were dubbed into English by A.D.
+Vision and released in North America on April 14, 1998, five years before Fire Emblem: The Blazing Blade was localized.